fabienp38/wttj_test/exercise2/README.md

 ### Expected tests:
 **UI Test  (Application Web) :**
  - Move the candidate card to another status check that the status has changed for this candidate
- - Check that you can't move with the drag and drop when the multiple action (bulk action) is activated
+ - Check that you can't move with the drag and drop, when the multiple action (bulk action) is activated
  - Use the multiple action to change the status of two candidate cards:
-  -  Check that the candidate card are moved in the right column
+  -  Check that the candidate card are moved in the expected column
   -  Diplay candidate information for each moved candidate to check the status

 **Concurrent test**